 You might also want to start a blog.
 This gives you a chance to share your expertise and get noticed by those all-powerful search engines.
 Keep a blog journal to jot down ideas for future posts as they occur to you, for those times when you’re fresh out of ideas.

 Get a business card.
 As old-fashioned as they are, I think you still need one to give to people you meet in person.
 If you aren’t sure about the specific services you will offer, keep it plain with name, email address and phone number.

 Join your industry association.
 For communicators, the top choice is (still) the International Association of Business Communicators (IABC), and if you are more of a PR person, the Canadian Public Relations Society (CPRS) or Public Relations Society of America (PRSA).
 Check if they have a job board or a member list where you can search by name or industry for companies you might approach.

-…and go to association networking events to meet people face-to-face.
-Bring your business cards.
-Go in with an interest in meeting people rather than hitting them up for business.
+…and go to virtual and in-person association networking events to meet people.
+Go with an interest in meeting people rather than hitting them up for business.

 …and volunteer with your association.
 This blog post describes the value of volunteering, including showing what you can do.

 …and if it has a special interest group for independents, join it.
 IABC chapters that do are B.C.
 (Independent Communicators) and Toronto (Professional Independent Communicators).
 I believe the Dallas, Ottawa, San Francisco and Washington chapters also have special programming for indies.